-- h.
+h.
 Students will have a major knowledge on concepts of immunology, biotechnology, molecular biology, biochemistry, genetics.
 Able to explain the beneficial and harmful role of microorganisms in environment.
-Able to understand the importance of microorganisms in various industries such as pharmaceuticals, food, biofertilizers and biopesticides etc, - i Describe how microorganisms are used as model systems to study basic biology, genetics, metabolism and ecology. - j.
-Identify ways microorganisms play an integral role in disease, and microbial and immunological methodologies are used in disease treatment and prevention.
+Able to understand the importance of microorganisms in various industries such as pharmaceuticals, food, biofertilizers and biopesticidesetc, i Describe how microorganisms are used as model systems o study basic biology, genetics, metabolism and ecology.

+j.
+Identify ways microorganisms' play an integral rolein disease, and microbial and immunological methodologies are used in disease treatment and prevention.

-PROGRAMME EDUCATIONAL OBJECTIVES (PEOs)
+PROGRAMME EDUCATIONAL COURSE OBJECTIVES (PEOs)

-Programme Educational Objectives of UG Microbiology: The major objectives of the undergraduate course is
+Programme Educational COURSE OBJECTIVES of UG Microbiology: The major COURSE OBJECTIVES of the undergraduate course is